seek-oss/skuba/docs/cli/build.md

 On a resource-constrained Buildkite agent, you can limit this with the `--serial` flag.
 See our [Buildkite guide] for more information.

+To bundle additional assets alongside your package, view the [bundling assets](#bundling-assets) section above.

+These files will be copied into the corresponding `lib-commonjs` and `lib-es2015` directories.

 | Option     | Description                                      |
 | :--------- | :----------------------------------------------- |